mjScientech/-predictive-machine-monitoring-system-using-Ubidots-and-Long-Range-Wireless-Vibration-And-Temp/README.md

 # Steps to send data to labview vibration and temperature platform using IoT Long Range Wireless Vibration And Temperature Sensor and ZigBee Coordinator Long Range Wireless Mesh Modem with USB Interface-

-- Industrial Wireless Vibration temperature Sensor With 2 Mile Range Long range wireless IoT Vibration Temperature sensor can be found over here https://store.ncd.io/iot-long-range-wireless-vibration-and-temperature-sensor/
+- First, we need a Labview utility application which is [ncd.io Wireless Vibration and Temperature Sensor.exe](https://github.com/ncdcommunity/Industrial-IoT-Vibration-Temperature-Sensor) file on which data can be viewed.

 - This Labview software will work with ncd.io wireless Vibration Temperature sesnor only